What’s Transcreation? How to Use Transcreation to Gain a Deeper Understanding of Your Target Language

 For instance, you don’t have to use the machine translation at all if you already know it won’t be relevant.
 Weglot facilitates an agile workflow, no matter how you approach translation.
 You can combine machine translation with professional human translators.
 You can also invite team members or external transcreators and creative writers to collaborate on your project.
 Weglot even makes it easy to manage and delegate tasks inside of its dashboard.

 You’ll also be pleased to hear that integrating Weglot into your current workflow is a breeze if you’re using WordPress, Jimdo, or HubSpot.
 Weglot is compatible with a wide range of CMS and non-CMS technologies.
-You can find all of their integrations listed here.
+You can find all of our integrations listed here.

-Examples of good (and bad) Transcreation
+Examples of Good (and Bad) Transcreation

 Transcreation is a subtle skill requiring a good understanding of the local culture, emotional nuances, and the kinds of feelings the word you’re translating provokes.

 If instead, your marketing campaigns are translated word for word, the message’s meaning can be lost or changed.
 In the examples below, you’ll see how transcreation triumphs over more literal translations.